kaya-arro/sc-simplify/README.md

 - [x] Make a progress bar.

-- [ ] Implement optional multithreading.
+- [ ] Improve the documentation of individual methods and publish the crate as a library on crates.io.

 - [ ] Include examples in the repository.

-- [ ] Figure out a strategy to remove more excess cells when using `--thorough`.
+- [ ] Remove more excess cells created by `--thorough` by applying the collapse algorithm to cells of greater codimension.

-- [ ] Maybe someday implement integral simplicial homology in Rust.
+- [ ] Maybe someday implement integral simplicial homology in Rust??

   - It would be quite a while before I would have time to get to this.
+  - Sage is pretty quick if you take coefficients in a field.
+Integral homology is much slower.

+# Limitations

+This package is not intended to be a general toolkit for working with simplicial complexes in Rust.
+It is focused on the single goal of filling what I perceived as a gap in the functionality of available software: efficiently reducing complexes to accelerate calculations of homotopy invariants (the functionality of the `--thorough` flag is the one expection to this).

+Other tools exist for more general manipulations of simplicial complexes.
+A highly non-exhausitive list of these includes the `simplicial_topology` Rust crate, the `simpcomp` GAP package, and the `sage.topology.simplicial_complex` Sage/Python module.

+I do not currently have plans to extend this package into something more ambitious, but I am open to feature requests that generally align with this package's aim of accelerating the computation of homotopy invariants and which are not implemented in other software.

 # Acknowledgements